Georgia – Climbing Mount Kazbek (5047m)

 Is this trip for you?

 Day 1: Arriving to Airport, travelling to the foot of Mount Kazbek

-After arriving to the airport, you make your way into the Caucasus, towards Stepandsminda (or Kazbegi, as it was called earlier), the town that lies at the foot of the 5,047-meter-high Mount Kazbek, which is your destination.
+After arriving to the airport, you make your way into the Caucasus, towards Stepandsminda (or Kazbegi, as it used to be called), the town that lies at the foot of the 5,047-meter-high Mount Kazbek.

 Day 2: Betlemi weather station (3,675m)